The Patient Is Not Always Right

 As a doctor in a caring profession, you often must balance the clinical needs of patients with following their wishes.
 In some cases, you may feel it is common sense to acquiesce to a patient's demands.
 But sometimes it's in a patient's best interest to go against his or her wishes.

-by Mike Whitmer in Patient Interactions on Wednesday, October 19, 2016
+Posted in Risk Management on Wednesday, October 19, 2016

 Consider the following scenarios: